-Once opened, the vents can be angled up or down to get rid of draughts.
+Once opened, the vents can be angled up or down to direct the flow of air.

 Over-glass vents

 The vent is operated by pushing the catch up to open or down to close.
 To close the vent, push the plastic catch upwards at either end of the vent.